 Government and military leaders have frequently been at odds through the country's history, and there have been numerous attempts at military coups over the years.
 In order to prevent the President from developing regional militias for his own goals, the AFP presently follows a recruitment policy that dictates the number of military posts for each province.
-The AFP currently has a total of 145,300 active duty personnel across all branches with approximately 131,000 reservists.
+The AFP currently has a total of 146,250 active duty personnel across all branches with approximately 131,000 reservists.
 The current focus is peacekeeping and counterterrorism on Mindanao and neighboring islands (see "Security Issues" below).
-The AFP began an arms modernization project in the mid-1990s. although lack of funding and antiquated equipment still plagues all branches.
+The AFP began an arms modernization project in mid-1990s. the although lack of funding and antiquated equipment still plagues all branches.

-The Army: Army has an estimated 103.200 soldiers organized in 10 light infantry divisions, a special operations engineering command.
-5 battalions, 1 artillery regiment, 1 presidential security group, and 3 light-reaction companies.
+Army: The Army has an estimated 103.200 soldiers organized in 11 light infantry divisions, a special operations engineering command.
+5 brigades, 1 artillery regiment, 1 presidential security group, and 3 light-reaction companies.
 Light armor includes several small tanks and personnel carriers.

-Navy: There are currently over 24,500 naval personnel including approximately 8,300 Marines in the Marine Corps, an elite field combatant command of the Navy.
+Navy: There are currently over 25,450 naval personnel including approximately 8,300 Marines in the Marine Corps, an elite field combatant command of the Navy.
 Naval operations as recently as 2021 have been focused on the disputed territory of the Spratly Islands in the South China Sea, in addition to counterterrorism missions in the South.